qntlb/numerical-methods-lecture/README.md

 # Numerical Methods Lecture

-This repository contains the material created during the lecture *Numerical Methods for Mathematical Finance* (Summer 2023).
+This repository contains the material created for and during the lecture *Numerical Methods for Mathematical Finance*.

 In addition it contains code used in the exercise, e.g. interfaces which are to be implemented.

+## Versions

+The lecture is held regularly with a varying selection of topics.
+The repository evolves and improves.
+If you like to have the version associated with a specific year you can switch to the corresponding git branch.
+The main branch should be up to date with the latest version of the lecture.

-In the following in incomplete list of code used in the different chapters of the lecture.
+In the following an incomplete list of code used in the different chapters of the lecture.

+---

 ## Computer Arithmetic

 ### Sessions

-info.quantlab.numericalmethods.lecture.computerarithmetics

-- IntegerArithmeticExperiment
-- FloatingPointArithmeticExperiment
-- SummationExperiment
+See the package `info.quantlab.numericalmethods.lecture.computerarithmetics`

+- `IntegerArithmeticExperiment` - Elementary things related to integer arithmetic: Integer is an equivalence class.
+- `FloatingPointNumbersExperiment` - Elementary things related to floating point numbers: Understanding their representation.
+- `FloatingPointArithmeticExperiment` - Elementary things related to rounding.
+- `QuadraticEquationExperiment` - An example for loss of significance: solving a quadratic equation.
+- `SummationExperiment` - An example for loss of significance: summation.

 ### Assignments